-What are these notches on rhododendron leaves?
+What are these notches on my rhododendron leaves?

 Fortunately leaf notches are a perfect way to time when adult weevils are starting to emerge and feed.
 As soon as you see new notches appear in spring/early summer start your control program!